 The practice goes one step further with its latest project, Le Carré de Soie in Lyon.
 This mixed-use office complex is not only CO2-neutral and self-sustaining, but does produce more energy than it needs for its own operation.
 The surplus of energy is fed into the public grid.
 Similarly, Christiaan Huygens College in Eindhoven will be the first CO2-neutral and energy-producing school in the Netherlands, with estimated annual savings in energy costs of approximately € 130.000.

-Thomas Rau is ranked among the Top 100 Dutch key players in sustainability, a list published by national newspaper Trouw and broadcasting corporation LLiNK.
+Thomas Rau is ranked nr.
+4 among the Top 100 Dutch key players in sustainability (Dutch link only), a list published annually by the esthablished Dutch national newspaper Trouw.
 He is placed at number one in the ‘Green Building’ category of the Dutch ‘Green.200’ ranking by Green.2 magazine.